isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 `protected` data is a source of complexity and errors.
-`protected` data complicated the statement of invariants.
+`protected` data complicates the statement of invariants.
-`protected` data inherently violates the guidance against putting data in base classes, which usually leads to having to deal virtual inheritance as well.
+`protected` data inherently violates the guidance against putting data in base classes, which usually leads to having to deal with virtual inheritance as well.

 ##### Example, bad